Honeyskin Aloe Vera Gel Review

 Review

-Quite moisturizing: Honeyskin Aloe Vera Gel has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Honeyskin Aloe Vera Gel is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Aloe Barbadensis Leaf Juice (est. ≈75.0%), Glycerin (est. ≈7.5%) and Honey (est. ≈2.5%).